PLEASE CONSIDER READING THIS PAGE BEFORE VISITING.

 We are having a bit of a problem with parents socializing on the lawn and sending their kids into the animal pens unaccompanied.
 This is not acceptable.
 I shouldn’t have to leave my work to search the property for a 2 year olds parents!

 Birthday parties need to be cleaned up and gone by closing.
-There are bathroom facilities behind the house (porta potty).
-While the ground is a bit uneven in places, most of the property is wheelchair accessible.
+There are bathroom facilities on site.